 5. Go to the MoneyPak website.
 If it is your first time, you will need to register.
 You will have to supply Green Dot with your telephone number and create a password.
 As a condition of registering, MoneyPak will send a confirmation code by text message to your phone.

 7. Enter the 16-digit number on the front of your debit card.

 Your funds are not FDIC-insured until you have completed the transfer from MoneyPak into your card account.
 This detail stems from the recently-established federal rule governing prepaid debit cards and not the internal corporate policy of the reload networks.

-The trouble usually relates to what is known as “victim-assisted fraud.”
+The MoneyPak product has frequently been used to facilitate “victim-assisted fraud.”
 In this scheme, a person with malicious intents convinces an innocent but gullible person to buy a MoneyPak and then reveal the code.
 For example, a person might convince a victim that a relative has an immediate financial emergency.
 The perpetrator would say that he or she can receive the funds on behalf of the relative if only the victim will communicate the code.
 Typically the fraudster will ask the money to be deposited to a prepaid debit card.
 Individuals who prey on senior citizens have used the MoneyPak to their gain many times.

 In their testimony, Green Dot gave a good example of the typical scam: